amoran-tech/osticket-help-desk-lab/README.md

 Guest users
 Help topics
 Ticket priorities
-Service-level agreements
+Service level agreements
 Ticket assignment and routing
 Internal notes
 Ticket status and resolution workflows
 Ticket Lifecycle

-The lab was designed to simulate the complete support-ticket lifecycle:
+The lab was designed to simulate the complete support ticket lifecycle:

 An end user submits a technical support request.
 The ticket is categorized by help topic and priority.